martinmeyer489/Vehicle_detection_tracking_YOLO/README.md

 # Detection and Tracking of Vehicles with OpenCV

-Project by Wepan Chada, Christian Bilgic and Martin Meyer
+Project by Wepan Chada, Christian Bilgic and Martin Meyer.
-[//]: # (with supervision by the Daimler Center for Automotive Information Technology Innovations DCAITI and Fraunhofer FOKUS)

 The project goal was to detect vehicles

 ## Detector